Kitware/nrtk/docs/tutorials/index.rst

       :class-card: sd-border-2
       :columns: 12

-      **The essential first tutorial.** Walk through NRTK's three core capabilities—image perturbation, perturbation factories for parameter
-      sweeps, and model evaluation—in a single end-to-end notebook.
+      It is highly recommended to start with this tutorial if you haven't already.
+It walks through NRTK's three core capabilities—image perturbation, perturbation factories for parameter sweeps, and model evaluation—in a single end-to-end notebook.

       +++